rivas-lab/ukbb-tools/04_gwas/extras/finngen_r3/README.md

 ## LDSC rg

-We computed the LDSC rg between FinnGen sumstats (estimated heriability > 0) and UKB WB sumstats (HC phenotypes with estimated heriability > 0).
+We computed the LDSC rg between FinnGen sumstats (estimated heritability > 0) and UKB WB sumstats (HC phenotypes with estimated heritability > 0).

 We investigated the distribution of p-value.
-Because there are ~990 UKB traits, we put p-value threshold of `5e-5` and focused on those significant associations.
+Because there are ~990 UKB traits, we put a p-value threshold of `5e-5` and focused on those significant associations.

 We also checked the distribution of `rg`.

 [![LDSC rg](11_LDSC_rg_dist.png)](11_LDSC_rg_dist.png)

 After imposing `p < 5e-5` filter, there are 6,511 rg estimates across 289 FinnGen phenotypes and 292 UKB HC phenotypes.
-We sorted the table by FinnGen phenocode and p-value of rg and uploaded to a Google Spreadsheet.
+We sorted the table by FinnGen phenocode and p-value of rg and uploaded it to a Google Spreadsheet.

 - [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1ul4hr00KKZy0JRUW2ZW5-LORWEyeBCt7B3pAiNKRj5g/edit?usp=sharing)